Pawaz11/hangman/README.md

 <li>Styling</li>

 <b>Challenges:<br></b>
+Had issues making a start on the project.
+The problem was broken down into smaller chunks.
+The challenge was overcome by adding comments to the document to help tackle the problem in small sections and step by step. <br>

 Initially faced issues setting up the update function where the underscores had to be placed for the length of the character.
-With a bit of research and help from a colleague I managed to sort it out.<br>
+With a bit of research and help from a colleague the issue was overcome.<br>

-The reset function was not generating a new word from the array so I had to initiate the random generator in the reset functions.
+The reset function was not generating a new word from the array so I had to initiate the random generator in the reset function.
+The reset functions basically works like an initiate function.

 <b>Improvements</b><br>
 <li>Make difficulty levels: Easy Medium and Hard<br></li>